1984 New Orleans Saints season

 The 1984 New Orleans Saints season was the team's 18th as a member of the National Football League.
 They were unable to improve on their previous season's output of 8–8, winning only seven games.
 The team failed to qualify for the playoffs for the eighteenth consecutive season.
 The Saints started out winning three of their first five games.
 However, the Saints would struggle as newly acquired quarterback Richard Todd threw 19 interceptions to just 11 touchdowns as the Saints again finished the season with a losing record at 7-9.
-It was in Week 6 against the Bears that Walter Payton passed Jim Brown to become the NFL's all time leading rusher.
+It was in week 6 against the Bears that Walter Payton passed Jim Brown to become the NFL's all-time leading rusher.

 Todd was acquired from the New York Jets for a first-round draft choice, and he beat out the aging Ken Stabler for the starting job at training camp, the Saints' last at Vero Beach, Florida.
 Stabler, who was inducted into the Pro Football Hall of Fame in 2016, retired midway through the season.
+Todd and Stabler both played for the Alabama Crimson Tide under coach Bear Bryant.

+Following the loss to the Bears, the Saints traded for Houston Oilers running back Earl Campbell, reuniting the number one selection in the 1978 draft and 1977 Heisman Trophy winner with coach Bum Phillips, the Oilers' coach from 1975-80.
+Campbell joined 1980 Heisman recipient and 1981 first overall selection George Rogers in the New Orleans backfield.

-Late in the season, owner John Mecom Jr., who purchased the Saints as an expansion franchise for $8.5 million in late 1966, announced he would sell the team, with an asking price of $70 million.
+Late in the season, owner John Mecom Jr., who purchased the Saints as an expansion franchise for $8.5 million in late 1966, announced he would sell the team, with an asking price of $70 million ($212 million in 2024 dollars).
 Fears abounded across Louisiana the team would be moved to Jacksonville if Mecom could not find a local buyer.
 Eventually, the team was sold in early 1985 to New Orleans native and car magnate Tom Benson, with Louisiana Governor Edwin Edwards brokering the deal.